Below is a list of words that are commonly used in Child and Adolescent Mental Health Services (CAMHS).

 Mental Health Problems

 These are any feelings you have that get ‘too much’ so that they that get in the way of you leading your life.
-They can be many different kinds of feelings such as anger, feeling sacred or sad.
+They can be many different kinds of feelings such as anger, feeling scared or sad.
 Some people sometimes also use the words ‘emotional and behavioural problems’ to describe mental health problems.

 Mental Health Specialists